top of page

 Hands-On In-Plant Workshop

 Proportional valves are many times changed without any tests being performed.
 In addition, the adjustments on the amplifier or in the PLC are often made without consideration given to how the hydraulic system will be affected.
 This can be expensive, both in parts cost and plant downtime.
 In many cases, hours are spent just determining if there is an electrical or hydraulic problem.
-Students are actively involved in hands on exercises on the proportional valve trainer.
-After attending this 8-hour course, the maintenance personnel will know:
+After attending this 6-hour course, the maintenance personnel will know:

 • The function of the three electrical signals fed into a proportional valve amplifier.